navyatripathi/TechMed-Innovations/README.md

 Proposed this work for the Google Girl Hackathon 2024 .

-This is a disease prediction ML project is which we have done the integration
+This is a disease prediction ML project is which we have done the integration of Artificial Intelligence .

 # TechMed Innovations